Astronauts take spacewalk to swap space station’s batteries

-Two American astronauts are taking a spacewalk to replace aging batteries on the International Space Station.
+Two American astronauts took a spacewalk Friday to replace aging batteries on the International Space Station.

 The station’s robotic arm did much of the heavy work already, but the astronauts still have to lug 300-pound adaptors the size of a large coffee table and reconnect attachments.

 Even when the chore is complete, there will still be more of the 20-year-old station’s original batteries to replace.
+NASA is about halfway through replacing 48 batteries with ones that are expected to last the remainder of the station’s life.

+The space station uses solar panels to generate power but the batteries are used when it’s in the dark and not getting power from the sun.

 Friday’s spacewalk is the first of three planned excursions to replace batteries and perform other maintenance.
 Next week’s spacewalk will include the first all-female crew, including McClain.